raatmarien/cheqqers/README.md

 source qcheckersenv/bin/activate
 ```

 You will need to install the [unitary library](https://github.com/quantumlib/unitary/) from source.
+It is important to use v0.1, later version may not be compatible.

 ```
 git clone https://github.com/quantumlib/unitary.git
 cd unitary/
+git checkout v0.1
 pip install .
 cd ..
 ```